Hermitter/MATRIX-MOS-With-Unity/README.md

 - IP address is set with the SocketIO game object

 # Expanding
 Although this app only sends sensor data, it can easily be expanded to read and control every component of your MATRIX from Unity.
-Feel free to use these files in any way to help you create your unity project.
+Feel free to use these files in any way to help you with your project.